hakonanes/correlated-grains-particles-workflow/README.md

 Zenodo DOI coming after first `release' of repository.

-This repository contains all the Jupyter notebook files, MATLAB scripts, and other files, apart from the raw BSE images and EBSD data sets, to reproduce the results and figures in the paper *"Correlated subgrain and particle analysis in a recovered Al-Mn alloy by directly combining EBSD and backscatter electron imaging"*, which was recently submitted to the journal ?.
-The paper preprint is available on [arXiv]().
+This repository contains all the Jupyter notebook files, MATLAB scripts, and other files, apart from the raw BSE images and EBSD data sets, to reproduce the results and figures in the paper *"Correlated subgrain and particle analysis in a recovered Al-Mn alloy by directly combining EBSD and backscatter electron imaging"*, which was recently submitted to the journal X. The paper preprint is available on [arXiv]().

 ## Contents